stride3d/stride-docs/en/manual/assets/tags.md

 # Tags

-Assets can be tagged to help search for them more easily, or to organize them in [asset bundles](asset-bundles.md).
+Assets can be tagged to help with searching and to organize them in [asset bundles](asset-bundles.md).

 Tags aren't available at runtime.
-They are only used as a tool in **Game Studio** and in compilation for [asset bundles](asset-bundles.md).
+They are only used as a tool in **Game Studio** and during compilation in [asset bundles](asset-bundles.md).

 ## Add or remove a tag